halitbatur/movie-project/README.md

 - You and your partner's github link inside an icon and optionally, your social media links

+### Styling

+- Make it so that hovering over the movie makes the mouse pointer icon seem clickable.
+Right now, if you are about to click a movie, it's not obvious that it's clickable.

 ## Movies List Page

 ### Styling